 Selecting Appropriate Containers

 When storing dried tomato seeds, it is important to select appropriate containers that will keep the seeds dry and protected.
+Paper envelopes or airtight containers are both good options.
+If using paper envelopes, make sure they are well-sealed and stored in a cool, dry place.
+If using airtight containers, consider adding silica gel crystals to absorb any excess moisture.

 Labeling and Organizing Seeds

 To keep track of different varieties of tomato seeds, it is important to label and organize them properly.
+Label each container or envelope with the type of tomato and the date the seeds were harvested.

 It is also a good idea to keep a record of the seed source and any other relevant information.
+To keep seeds organized, consider grouping them by type or planting season.
+Store them in a cool, dry place such as a refrigerator or a dark, dry cupboard.

 Ensuring Seed Quality

-As a gardener, seed saving is an essential skill to acquire.
+Seed saving is an essential skill to acquire.
 Saving seeds allows you to preserve the best of your crop and grow them again the following year.
 However, before storing your seeds, it is crucial to ensure their quality.
 Here are two ways to ensure the quality of your tomato seeds:

 Identifying True-to-Type Seeds

+When saving seeds, it is important to ensure that they are true-to-type.
 True-to-type seeds are seeds that produce plants that are identical to the parent plant.

+To ensure that the seeds are true-to-type, it is important to save seeds from open-pollinated varieties rather than F1 hybrids.
 F1 hybrids are the result of cross-pollination between two different varieties and will not produce plants identical to the parent plant.

 Testing Germination Rates